LuciferUchiha/georgerowlands.ch/content/garden/ml/rl/tabularRL.md

 ### SARSA

 In Monte Carlo policy evaluation and TD learning, we focused on estimating the state-value function $v_\pi(s)$ for a given policy $\pi$ and then applied some form of policy improvement to derive a better policy.
 However, in many scenarios, it is more useful to estimate the action-value function $q_\pi(s,a)$, which gives the expected return for taking action $a$ in state $s$ and then following policy $\pi$.
 This leads us to **SARSA (State-Action-Reward-State-Action)**, which results in not just estimating the action-value function but also learning a policy simultaneously, making it an on-policy control method.

-Similarly to TD learning, SARSA updates the action-value estimates based on the observed reward and the estimated value of the next state-action pair.
-The update rule for SARSA is as follows:
+SARAS uses the same TD learning principles but focuses on the action-value function instead of the state-value function by updating the action-value estimates based on the observed reward and the estimated value of the next state-action pair:

 $$
 q_\pi(s_t, a_t) \leftarrow (1 - \alpha) q_\pi(s_t, a_t) + \alpha \left[ r_{t+1} + \gamma q_\pi(s_{t+1}, a_{t+1}) \right],